Depending on your company's needs, Hawksford can work with you as your bookkeeper, accountant or a business advisor.

 |Transportation, Postal, Basic Telecommunications services, Construction, Real estate Leasing Services, Transfer of Land use right, and Sale of Real Property||9%|

-The VAT taxpayers are those individuals and enterprise that engaged in taxable services within the territory of the People’s Republic of China.
-There are two typed of VAT taxpayers.
+The China VAT taxpayers are those individuals and enterprise that engaged in taxable services within the territory of the People’s Republic of China.

 During the period from 1/04/2019 to 31/12/2021, taxpayers within the following four service sector can enjoy 10% additional input VAT deduction to offset the VAT payable if their sales revenue from main businesses is beyond 50% of the total sales revenue.

 |Postal Services||Refer to business activities that China Post Group and its subordinate postal enterprises provide.
 Basic postal services are mail delivery, postal remittance, and classified mail correspondence.||1.
 Universal postal services